Mukeli3/alx-pre_course/README.md

-My first Readme change
-git reset [file] - this command unstages the file, but it preserves the file contents.
+Git reset [file] - this command unstages the file, but it preserves the file contents.